aws-samples/non-profit-blockchain/ngo-chaincode/README.md

 cp ./non-profit-blockchain/ngo-chaincode/src/* ./fabric-samples/chaincode/ngo
 ```

-## Step 2 - install the chaincode on your peer
+## Step 2 - Install the chaincode on your peer

 Notice we are using the `-l node` flag, as our chaincode is written in Node.js.